mongodb/specifications/source/sessions/driver-sessions.rst

 This increases the load on the server since session state is cached in memory.
 In the worst case this kind of workload can hit the session limit and trigger TooManyLogicalSessions.

-In order to address this, drivers should check out an implicit session only after checking out a connection.
+In order to address this, drivers MUST NOT consume a server session id until after the connection is checked out.
-This change will limit the number of implicit sessions to no greater than an application's maxPoolSize
+This change will limit the number of "in use" server sessions to no greater than an application's maxPoolSize.

+The language here is specific about obtaining a server session as opposed to creating the implicit session to permit drivers to take an implementation approach where the implicit session creation logic largely remains unchanged.
+Implicit session creation can be left as is, as long as the underlying server resource isn't allocated until it is needed and, known it will be used, after connection checkout succeeds.

 It is still possible that via explicit sessions or cursors, which hold on to the session they started with, a driver could over allocate sessions.
 But those scenarios are extenuating and outside the scope of solving in this spec.